Bake Wasp Nests in Mühlviertel

 How to cook with potatoes - Prepare Mühlviertel Wasp Nests with potatoes

 Cooking with potatoes is easy.
-Boil and peel the potatoes.
-Press them through the ricer *.
-Knead potatoes, flour, butter, egg and a little salt into a smooth dough.
+Boil the potatoes and peel them.
+Press them through the potato press.
+Knead the potatoes, flour, butter, egg and a little salt into a smooth dough.

-Coat a casserole dish * with butter.
+Butter a baking dish.
 Preheat the oven to 170 ° C. Peel the apples.
 Remove the core house.
 Cut the apples into thin slices.

 Roll out the dough on a floured work surface about 5 mm thick.
 Butter it.
 Sprinkle apples and raisins on it.
 Sprinkle with a mixture of cinnamon and sugar.
 This makes the Mühlviertler potato casserole particularly tasty.

-Roll the dough like a strudel.
-Divide the dough roll into 5 cm thick slices.
-Place these upright in the casserole dish.
-Then coat the dough pieces with liquid butter and bake for about 60 minutes on the middle tray oven*.
+Roll the dough up like a strudel.
+Divide the rolling pin into 5 cm thick slices.
+Place them upright in the baking dish.
+Then brush the dough pieces with melted butter and bake them for about 60 minutes on the middle rack in the oven.